hadrienbdc/deep-learning-tutorial-fr/README.md

-# Deep learning tutorials in French.
+# Deep learning tutorial in French.

-Basic tutorials on deep learning in French through Jupyter notebooks.
+Basic tutorial on deep learning in French through Jupyter notebooks.